 Course assignments: There will be 4-5 homeworks and a final project assigned for the course.
 The homeworks usually will be announced at least a week before they are due, e.g., a homework announced on Wednesday may be due the following Wednesday.
-All assignments must be turned in on time.
+All assignments must be turned in on time to receive credit.

 Academic honesty: All work submitted in this course must be your own.
-You may discuss the assignment problems with other students generally, but you may not provide complete solutions to one another.
+You are very welcome to discuss class topics with other students generally, but you may not provide assignment solutions to one another.
 Copying of any part of an assignments is never acceptable and will be considered a violation of Fordham's academic integrity policy.
 Violations of this policy will be handled in accordance with university policy which can include automatic failure of the assignment and/or failure of the course.
 See Fordham's Graduate Policy on Academic Integrity for more information.

-Exams: There will be one mid-term exam in October and a final in December.
+Exams: There will be one mid-term exam in February and a final in May.
 The exact dates will be announced at least 3 weeks in advance of the exams.